 padding: 10px;

-Another important point is that we are defining a fixed container height of 50px and the container width is defined as auto, so it can grow as much as necessary.
+In addition, we define a fixed height of 50px for the container, while leaving the width as auto so it can grow as much as the content requires.

 .horizontal-scroll-contenedor div {